 The F1 Student Visa (5 years) is for students going straight to a US 4-Year college/university.
-If you are going to a NJCAA (Junior) College, then it is a 2-year Visa, which you will top up when you transfer after two years.
+If you are going to a NJCAA (Junior) College, or studying on a two year Graduate (Masters) programme, then it is a 2-year Visa, which if you are going to a US Junior College, you will top up when you transfer after two years.

-Before you can make your on-line /verbal application to the US Embassy in London, you must first ensure that you have received your I20 form from the US College.
+Before you can make your on-line /verbal application to the US Embassy, 33 Nine Elms Lane, London, SW11 7US, you must first ensure that you have received your I20 form from the US College.

 You must then have paid your on-line SEVIS fee and obtained an Official Receipt.